Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Think about what your unique value proposition (UVP) is.
 What do you offer that no one else in the industry does?

 Start by studying your competitors.
 What are their UVPs?
-You should match those and then look for something they don't offer so you stand out as the best of the best.
+You should examine them and then look for something they don't offer so you can stand out as the best of the best.

 6. Engage Your Customers.